GSA/idmanagement.gov/_implement/scl-windows.md

             1.3.6.1.4.1.311.25.2 = S-1-5-domain-516

+{% include alert-waring.html heading = "Prohibited Exceptions to SID Usage" content="Under no circumstances shall a Domain Controller auto-enrolled in ADCS for certificate issuance be identified in a policy tuple exception in GPO "Allow name-based strong mappings for certificates."
+See Step 4 below regarding policy tuples. %}

 ## Issue Domain Controller Certificates

 U.S. federal civilian agencies have a variety of information security policies.
 These policies cover whether you should use a domain controller certificate issued from your agency's local enterprise certification authority (CA) or whether the certificate must be issued from a CA managed and certified under the Federal Public Key Infrastructure (FPKI).
 Each agency's information security policy should be followed.